tristand246/resume/README.md

 ## Setup

 - Create a new text document in your blank folder.
-Rename this from "**New Text Document.txt**" to "**start.bat**".
+Rename this from "*New Text Document.txt*" to "*start.bat*".

-Copy and paste the following code into "**start.bat**":
+Copy and paste the following code into "*start.bat*":

     if exist index.md goto host
     jekyll new ./ --blank
     :host
-    jekyll serve --host 0.0.0.0 --port 8080
+    jekyll serve

-- Run "**start.bat**" contained in the folder, and allow access to the *Windows Firewall* pop-up.
+- Run "*start.bat*" contained in the folder, and allow access to the *Windows Firewall* pop-up.
 This will generate and host a blank website.
+- Type "*127.0.0.1:4000*" into your browser's address bar to preview your website.

 ### Adding the Resume

-- Replace "**index.md**" with your Resume, maintaining the file name "**index.md**".
+- Replace "*index.md*" with your Resume, maintaining the file name "*index.md*".

 ## Public Hosting